fish-shell/fish-shell/doc_src/tutorial.rst

         echo We do not have a hosts file end

-:ref:`Combiners <tut_combiners>` can also be used to make more complex conditions, like
+:ref:`Combiners <tut-combiners>` can also be used to make more complex conditions, like

 ::